PriyadarshiAkshay/TransitFit_demo/README.md

 ### 2. List of Corresponding Filters

 Usually this information is provided along with the lightcurves.
 Some filter profiles can be accessed here: [SVO Filter Profile Service](http://svo2.cab.inta-csic.es/theory/fps/).
+A filter profile should have two columns: # Wavelength (nm), lambda Transmission.
+Check the plot of an example lightcurve in demo.ipynb

 This is essentially explaining what the filter indexes mean in the list of lightcurves.
 Eg. if we have all the lightcurves in the same TESS filter, we would write 0 as the filter index in the list of lightcurves, and then we would prepare the list of filters in a .csv file as: